bearsunday/BEAR.Sunday/README.md

 Application Object
 ------------------
-Application itself just are stored in one object variable.
+Application is just stored in one object variable.
-You can access all resource of application with resources clients, use is also easy from plain PHP files or CMS, and other frameworks.
+You can access all resource of application with resources clients, easy use from plain PHP files or CMS and other frameworks as well.

 ```php
 <?php